-Since the announcement of Metroid Prime 4 way back at E3 2017, fans have been salivating at the prospect of jumping into Samus' space suit again, but it's been a bumpy ride so far for the highly anticipated first-person sequel to Retro Studio's celebrated Metroid Prime Trilogy.
+Since the announcement of Metroid Prime 4 way back at E3 2017, fans have been salivating at the prospect of jumping into Samus' space suit again for a brand new follow-up to 2007's Metroid Prime 3: Corruption, but it's been a bumpy ride so far for the highly anticipated first-person sequel to Retro Studio's celebrated Metroid Prime Trilogy.

 Below we've chronicled the ins and outs of Metroid Prime 4's story so far, including the game's announcement, its delay, Retro Studio's return and every detail that's been revealed about the upcoming Switch game to this point.
 We'll be updating this article as new details are revealed, so be sure to check back for all the latest Metroid Prime 4 information.

 So, while we wait for more juicy deets, let's take a look at everything we know about Metroid Prime 4.

 Metroid Prime 4 - The story so far...

 We start three years ago.
 In a move that went against Nintendo's general rule of only discussing games releasing in the coming year, the company revealed a logo for Metroid Prime 4 way back at E3 2017, just three months after the release of Switch.
 Confirming that the game was in development, it soon came to light that Retro Studios, the development company who made the original trilogy of games on GameCube and Wii, was not involved with this new game (at that time).

 Regardless of who was involved, the very existence of the game created ripples of excitement among series fans.
 The following February it was revealed that Bandai Namco Singapore was working with Nintendo on Metroid Prime 4.
 The company has co-developed (or assisted development of) several Nintendo games in the past including entries in the Mario Kart and Super Smash Bros. franchises, so it was hardly a surprise that Nintendo might turn to them for assistance with Metroid.